cadriel/resume/content/main-content.md

 I have additional experience with several advanced content management systems, with social networking integration and mobile development.

 High-performance, scalable, well architected and executed solutions are strived for.
 Extra care and attention are applied toward process, tools, continuous integration and delivery.
-I love what I do.
 ::

 ::Section{Title="Open Source Experience"}